212 Yachts Covid Policy

 What Precautions are Yacht Crew taking to Ensure They do not get Covid-19?

-It is not just the crew taking personal precautions.
+It is not just the crew taking personal precautions regarding coronavirus and yachts.
 Their yacht management companies, charter reps, and yacht owners will be ensuring crew are doing everything possible to avoid cases of infection.
 All commercial yachts (the majority of luxury crewed travel yachts are registered as commercial and when chartered will be 99% of the time done so with a MYBA charter contract) have strict procedures and protocols to follow regarding coronavirus and yachts.

 Some of the precautions the Yachting industry are currently employing include:

-- Many yachts are planning on having crew checked for fevers / symptoms etc. at least weekly, or before each charter by an independent doctor (this is a request which can be made and potentially added to a charter contract on a case by case basis).
-These yachts will extend these checks to anyone who is coming on board.
+Many yachts are planning on having crew checked for fevers / symptoms etc. at least weekly, or before each charter by an independent doctor (this is a request which can be made and potentially added to a charter contract on a case by case basis).

 I want to book a yacht for a corporate event but am concerned the event will be cancelled due to Coronavirus?